Detergent More or Less

 So, we’ve all seen the sitcoms with the obvious turn of events.
-A child completely wrecks his outfit while he’s home alone and, in his attempt to fix it before a parent discovers it, he takes it to the washing machine.
-Typically, there’s a good friend there with him trying to help and as the two boys try to figure out how to cover their tracks, you can almost feel the conversation before it starts.
+A child completely wrecks his outfit while he’s home alone.
+And in his attempt to fix it, before a parent discovers it, he takes it to the washing machine, grabs the detergent.
+Typically, there’s a good friend there with him trying to help and as the two boys try to figure out how to cover their tracks, you can almost hear the conversation before it starts.

 “How much of this stuff should we put in?” the one asks the other as he lifts the tub of detergent.
 “Well, they’re really dirty.
 We better use a lot.”
 Cut to ten minutes later when they’re making a snack in the kitchen and a whole torrent of suds comes rushing to them from the laundry room.
 It may be predictable, but it makes me laugh every time.

 Now, as adults doing laundry, you’re probably not in danger of making that mistake any time soon, but how much detergent is too much?
 Chances are, you are probably using too much even if you don’t have suds spilling out of the machine.

 Too Much Is a Bad Thing